krowvin/git-live-demo/README.md

         -- **OR**   --

         *Generate a new remote via terminal*
-         `curl -u 'yourusername' https://api.github.com/user/repos -d '{"name":"projectname","description":"This project is a test"}'` (requires password via GH API)
+         `curl -u 'yourusername' https://api.github.com/user/repos -d '{"name":"my-project-name","description":"This project is a test"}'` (requires password via GH API)
     4. Copy the git URL to your project
     ![git_url](resources/images/git_url.png)
-    4. Push our main branch to remote
+    5. Push our main branch to remote
-       1. Set the origin with `git remote add origin https://github.com/krowvin/git-live-demo.git` ◀ copied git url
+       1. Set the origin with `git remote add origin https://github.com/krowvin/my-project-name.git` ◀ copied git url
-    5. Switch to the branch we want to push,
+    6. Switch to the branch we want to push,
         i.e. main `git checkout main`
           you will see "Already on 'main'" if you are good to go!
-    6. Push our changes with
+    7. Push our changes with
        `git push -u origin main`
         *This sets the upstream branch to main*
-    7. Reload your remote repository on github to see your changes!
+    8. Reload your remote repository on github to see your changes!
+    9. Pull changes from remote if working on multiple systems with others with `git pull` *(This assumes your remote origin is set)*
-## Part 2 - Using Git with the VSCode GUI
+# Part 2 - Using Git with the VSCode GUI
 *A complete walk through on using git in the VSCode GUI for this project (and others)*
 1. Initialize your Local Repository
    1. Click the "Source Control" button: